Speech-Language Pathology

 The group meets on Tuesdays and Thursdays from 9 a.m. - 11 a.m.

-Northern Prairie Community Clinic is pleased to offer a two-part speech therapy program to help individuals with Parkinson’s regain and maintain effective communication: SPEAK OUT!® followed by The LOUD Crowd®.
+Northern Prairie Community Clinic is pleased to offer a speech therapy program to help individuals with Parkinson’s regain and maintain effective communication: SPEAK OUT!® Therapy Program.

 SPEAK OUT!® places emphasis on speaking with intent and converting speech from an automatic function to an intentional act.
-Together, patients and their speech-language pathologist work through a series of speech, voice, and cognitive exercises outlined in a SPEAK OUT!® Workbook.
+Together, patients and their speech-language pathologist work through a series of speech, voice, and cognitive exercises outlined in a SPEAK OUT!® Therapy Program.

-Participation in The LOUD Crowd®, along with daily home practice has been shown to help patients maintain their communication skills throughout the progression of Parkinson’s.
+Participation in SPEAK OUT®, along with daily home practice has been shown to help patients maintain their communication skills throughout the progression of Parkinson’s.

-The SPEAK OUT!® & LOUD Crowd® therapy regimens were developed at Parkinson Voice Project in Richardson, TX.
+The SPEAK OUT!® Therapy Program was developed at Parkinson Voice Project in Richardson, TX.

 The Toddler Language Circle (TLC) is designed for children 22 months to 36 months of age.
 Speech, language and social interactions are targeted through play-based activities.
 The group is semi-structured to help toddlers anticipate routines and participate in group activities.
 The group-based model uses peer interaction with various prompts (i.e., expansion, modeling, and imitation) to teach independent communication.